BS MAJOR or MINOR

 Your Next Step

 Many of our biology students go on to pursue graduate education or training.
 The close relationships you’ll develop with faculty give you a leg up when you’re applying to graduate school or a job.
-And you’ll be supported by our Career Services team, recently recognized by Princeton Review as the #6 Career Services in the country.
+And you’ll be supported by our Career Services team, recognized in the 2019 Princeton Review as having one of the top Career Services in the country.

 I didn’t have any classes or labs taught by teaching assistants and the class size was small enough that I got regular practice and feedback on my writing and public speaking.
 My experience with undergraduate research played a huge role in the professional path I took after college.
 The work program is also highly valuable in that I learned to manage my time and work hard for a full day each day – juggling classes and work crew time.Justin Conley, '04, Environmental Studies/Biology